-This country is overflowing with rich Italian culture and history and it’s difficult to travel here without immersing yourself into a world of colourful manifestations of great human achievements in some way or another.
-It is a place filled with Italian beauty of deep-seated roots, especially when it comes to religion, ancient myths and stories, a strong belief in the importance of family, a love for fashion and good food and a passion for enjoying life.
+This country is overflowing with rich Italian culture and history, therefore - it’s difficult to travel here without immersing yourself into a world of colourful manifestations of great human achievements in some way or another.
+It is a place filled with Italian beauty of deep-seated roots, especially when it comes to religion, ancient myths & stories, importance of family, love for fashion, amazing food and a passion for enjoying life to the fullest.

 Language - The official language of the country is Italian and over 90% of the population speak the native tongue.
-There are many other dialects that are spoken throughout the country, especially in the northern regions and in the smaller towns and villages that are scattered throughout the country.
-Italian became the official language of Italy in 1861.
+There are many dialects that are spoken throughout the country, especially in the northern regions and in the smaller towns and villages that are scattered throughout the peninsula.
+Italian became the country's official language in 1861.

-Food - Italy is perhaps best known for its delicious cuisine and needles to say - Italian food has infiltrated the hearts and diets of those from countries all across the globe.
-It’s fresh flavors and rich ingredients has made classic Italian food a staple for so many at the dinner table.
-When it comes to its signature dishes, Italy is best known for it’s pastas, pizzas, risotto, gelato, tiramisu and strong, rich coffees.
+Food - Italy is perhaps best known for its delicious cuisine and needles to say - Italian food has infiltrated the hearts and diets of many, from countries all across the globe.
+Famous for its fresh ingredients and rich flavours - Italian food has made a staple for so many at the dinner table.
+When it comes to its signature dishes, Italy is best known for pastas, pizzas, risotto, gelato, tiramisu and rich strong coffees.

-Fashion - Appearance is very important in Italy and because of this, Italy is known for its influence on the fashion world.
-“Bela Figura" is a concept that holds high importance to many people here and Italian beauty can be seen shining through in many spots of this amazing place.
-Many locals believe that the way you dress and present yourself to others is important and is what you will be judged on in the face of society.
+Fashion - Appearance can very important in many parts of Italy and because of this, the country is known for its influence on the fashion world.
+"La Bella Figura" is a concept that holds high importance to many people here and Italian beauty can be seen shining through in many spots of this amazing place.
+Many locals believe that the way you dress and present yourself to others is important; furthermore - it is what you will be judged on in the face of society.
 This famous expression even refers to good manners and polite behaviour, while conducting yourself in Italy on a daily basis.
-Milan is considered to be the fashion capital of the world, Italy is the home to some of the most influential and successful designers and their brands that take pride of being made in Italy.
+Milan is considered to be the fashion capital of the world and this country happens to be a home to some of the most influential and successful designers and their brands that take pride of being made in Italy.

 History - Italy is said to be the birthplace of modern civilization.
-It’s ancient history is rich with inventions and ideas that have helped to mold and shape the way that we live today.
-From advances in medicine, mathematics and architecture to changes in music and art.
-Without Italy’s influence throughout the ages, the world as we know it now, would be a much different place.
-Made in Italy isn't just a tag or a sticker on a product, in fact they are responsible for the invention of roads, indoor plumbing, advances in art and music, the creation of ballet and opera, and the list goes on and on.
+Its ancient ways and deep-rooted history is rich with pioneering inventions and innovative ideas that've helped shape and mould the way that we live today, from advances in medicine, mathematics and architecture to significant influence in music and the arts.
+Without Italy’s majestic impact on many nations throughout the ages, the world as we know it would be a much different place.
+Made in Italy isn't just a tag or a sticker on a product, in fact they are responsible for the invention of motorways, newspapers, banks, typewriters, welfare, ballet, opera - and the list goes on and on.

 The culture that abounds in Italy is full of knowledge and in may travellers - it catalyzes a deep-seated quest for learning new things and seeking answers.
-It is a faith based environment with strong traditions and beliefs and a culture that values personal connections and family ties.
-It is extremely difficult to travel here and not find yourself easily sinking into the leisurely way of life and being drawn to the history that ties all of us together and helped to shape the way that we live today.
+It is a faith based environment with strong traditions and beliefs; it is a lifestyle that values personal connections and family ethics.
+It is extremely difficult to travel here and not find yourself immersed into the leisurely way of life and being drawn to the ancient history that has tied us all together over many many centuries.

 Much of Italian mythology comes from the Greeks and many of the Greek gods are basically just renamed.
 Many of modern Italians still believe in the evil eye and can be quite superstitious.
-Their traditions, values, beliefs and customs have been moulded trough the centuries of developed and shaped by events that took place throughout history as well as culture of Italy that emerged as a result.
-Below are some of the important Italian myths, gods, and beliefs:
+Their traditions, values, beliefs and customs have been moulded trough the centuries; they were developed and shaped by events that took place throughout history as well as culture of Italy that emerged as a result.
+Below are some of the prominent Italian myths, gods, and beliefs: